gojoe262/blog/_drafts/2016-03-14-lane-detection-systems.md

 There are two branches in modern lane detection systems: active and passive.
 Active systems use sensors, such as lasers and sonar, to gather and map the data of the surrounding area.
 These types of sensors are accurate and fast.
 They are able to process a lot of data in a short amount of time.
 The major drawbacks to active systems is that they are prone to interference.
 Weather and even other cars with similar sensors can interfere with an active systems.
 Also, equipment for active systems are more expensive than equipment for passive systems.
 For these reasons, research in passive systems has been a growing topic.
 Passive systems do not introduce any interference to the surrounding area and only use visual data as input.
 Most passive systems rely on dash-mounted cameras to retrieve data.
 Passive systems have the benefit of being reasonably priced and readily available.
 Also, video frames contain a wealth of information that can be useful in lane detection systems.
 In this paper, we will focus on passive systems.

-# Detection #
-Almost all lane detection systems that operate passively share four common steps: Preprocess, Feature Detection, Fitting, and Tracking.
-[5] Please remember that the only input data for a passive system is the video feed from the onboard camera(s).
+# Detec  [5] Please remember that the only input data for a passive system is the video feed from the onboard camera(s).
 The four steps are essential when designing lane detection system that can perform well in real life situations.

 ##Problems##